-- During the Downstream Protection Interval in the case of first-time ranging by a CM in the FDX band - During the Downstream Protection Interval during an OUDP sounding measurement period - During the probe grant for foreground Echo Cancellation (EC) training with ZBL - During the EC training window of Background Echo Cancellation training with ZBL
+- During the Downstream Protection Interval on a downstream FDX channel - During the probe grant for foreground Echo Cancellation (EC) training with ZBL

 This section defines a message from the CCAP Core to the RPD to tell the RPD to insert ZBL at a specific time on a specific channel for specific number of OFDM symbols.
 The message is called the ZBL Insertion Message.
 The message is not forwarded by the RPD to CMs.